bgcarlisle/Numbat/README.md

 ## What's new in 2.13

 * Button to automate copying of all rows in table from all users to final during reconciliation
+* New random references selector options for assignments

 To migrate from an earlier version of Numbat, run `db-migrations.php` while logged in as an administrator.